tgbnhy/torchtrajectory/README.md

 The first argument is to specify your raw trajectory data src, while the second argument *"Resources/porto.osm.pbf"* is an PBF file<sup>[1]</sup>
-After setup, start() method is to convert raw trajectories to mapped trajectories. and the results be stored in *Torch* folder under CWD, which will be used for query processing later.
+After setup, start() method is to convert raw trajectories to mapped trajectories. and the results be stored in *Torch* folder under CWD, which will be used for query processing part later.

 ###### Note:
 ```
 trajectoryID [[latitude1,longtitude1],[latitude2,longtitude2],...]
 ```
  1. the format of trajectory data should be the same as it in sample dataset, and there is a **"\t"** separating trajectory id and content of it
- 2. it is your part to do data cleansing, high length trajectory(over 200) could slow down mapping process rapidly.
+ 2. it is your part to take care of data cleansing, as high length trajectory(over 200) could slow down mapping process rapidly, and low quality trajectory leads to low projection rate.